khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 ---
 # Lutron RA2 Extensible Application Protocol (LEAP)

-LEAP is the protocol used to integrate Lutron RA2 Select, Caseta and HomeWorks systems.
+LEAP is the protocol used to integrate Lutron RA2 Select, RadioRA3, Caseta and HomeWorks systems.

 LEAP development is ongoing so only those devices and features already supported by the protocol at the time of developing this driver are supported.

+**Note**: If you've been using this driver with a Lutron system and you wish to change it (eg. from HomeWorks to RA2 Select), the driver must be deleted and re-added in order to achieve the connection.

 ## Connecting